Domhoff859/StarDash/README.md

 It uses the closed-symmetrie-loop in [Citation](#Citation) as a basis and rewrites the dataloader, star and dash representation to work without tensorflow or pytorch.

+The dataloader provided uses the BOP file standard.
+It is optional and can be replaced by any other dataloader TODO

 ## Citation